eligaconstance/staging/docs/using_console/console-import-nodes.md

 ### Before you begin

 Even in the world of Hyperledger Fabric, ordering node admins do not have many responsibilities.
-In the Fabric  Operatons Console, these responsibilities are reduced even further, and because of the [limitations](#limitations) imposed on imported nodes, these responsibilities are reduced to nothing.
+In the Fabric Operations Console, these responsibilities are reduced even further, and because of the [Limitations](#limitations) imposed on imported nodes, these responsibilities are reduced to nothing.
 As a result, there is not much point in becoming an additional admin of an ordering node.

 Far more useful than becoming the admin of an ordering node is becoming an admin of the ordering organization itself.
-This role gives you administrative rights over the ordering service (allowing you to add organizations to the consortium or nodes to the ordering service) as well as over the system channel, giving you the permission to modify system channel [capabilities](../using_console/console-advanced-channel/#advanced-options).
+This role gives you administrative rights over the ordering service (allowing you to add organizations to the consortium or nodes to the ordering service) as well as over the system channel, giving you the permission to modify system channel [capabilities](console-advanced-channel/#advanced-options).

 Note that it is not necessary for your organization to become an ordering service administrator.
 You will still need to import the ordering service if you want to create or edit a channel (your organization must be added to the consortium by an ordering service administrator first), as your console must know about the ordering service before you can select it from the drop down list.